transitd/transitd/README.md

 * JSON input/output

 ### Function
-1. Set up external routing system(s): locally running VPN server software, etc.
+1. set up external routing system(s): locally running VPN server software, etc.
-2. Start JSON RPC server
+2. start JSON RPC server
-  a. serve available connection details to clients
+  a. serve available connection details to subscribers
-  b. allow clients to register/unregister with the server
+  b. allow subscribers to register/unregister with the server

-## Client Component
+## Subscriber Component
 * config file
   * JSON RPC ports
   * interfaces to scan and routing protocols to use
   * IP scan methods
   * connection methods
   * connection method specific configuration
-* client support for all the connection methods supported by the server
+* subscriber support for all the connection methods supported by the server
 * support traversing network for multiple routing protocols, including cjdns

-## Function
+### Function
   1. traverse the network to find nodes
-  2. send JSON RPC client request to configured port(s) that servers run on
+  2. send JSON RPC request to configured port(s) that servers run on
   3. register with the server over JSON RPC if connection is possible
   4. set up connection with the appropriate method, retry with different methods on failure
   5. detect downtime and search for another server, track connection quality of servers